gggraph/Genesis/contractexample.md

-# Getting deeper inside DAPP writting
+# Getting deeper inside DAPP writing

 ## Overview

-To make more understandable the proccess of writing a smartcontract and the functionnality and limitations of the Genesis VM, we will comment step by step a light smart contract which acts as an art market.
+To make more understandable the proccess of writing a smartcontract and the functionnalities and limitations of the Genesis VM, we will comment step by step a light smart contract which acts as an art market.

 The contract will be called BIMMARKET.
 Here the promises: